Drovolon/Pulsar/README.md

 # Pulsar

-**NOTE: PULSAR IS AN UNRELEASED WORK IN PROGRESS.** Release ETA: late August / early Sept.

 Pulsar is a music plugin for the Mare family of syncing services.
 To use Pulsar:

 * Both the DJ **and** the listener must have Pulsar installed.
 * Both must be using a sync service that supports Pulsar.
-    * At the time of writing: none does.
+    * At the time of writing: Lightless does.
-    * At release: Lightless will.
     * We hope other syncs will integrate it, too.
 (That's why it's a separate plugin and not integrated directly in Lightless.)